Alternative Futures Research Hub

-Alternative Futures Research Collaborative (AFRC) is the UON-FEDUA’s first community-partnered participatory research initiative, that intends to identify, explore, develop, and promote collaborative research projects focused on building new socio-ecological and economic systems in Australia.
+Alternative Futures Research Hub (AFRHub) is the UON-FEDUA’s first community-partnered participatory research initiative, that intends to identify, explore, develop, and promote collaborative research projects focused on building new socio-ecological and economic systems in Australia.
 The initiative is created by UON AFRN in partnership with New Economy Network Australia (NENA) to execute the MOU signed by the two parties.

 In response to the inadequate corporate-state responses to our global challenges, we are witnessing an explosion of self-motivated communal, grassroots initiatives and social movements pushing for more meaningful systemic transitions and transformative agendas.

-This historical necessity is well understood by many transformative social movements across the world today.
+The historical inevitability of a deep civilizational shift is well understood by a growing number of 5Ds movements.
 The landscape of these movements continues to grow as they respond to the challenges faced by our civilisations.
 However, most of this landscape is unknown, since they do not make headlines in the mainstream media and are largely neglected by the political and economic elite.
 Moreover, the landscape is dynamic, diverse, and constantly evolving, adding to the complexities of social transitions we are witnessing today.

 The key question is thus how to develop an inclusive yet dynamic knowledge of the landscape of such Alternatives; a knowledge that in turn empowers these transformational actors and practices.
 Surely, there is an abundance of transformative practices, utopian visions, and progressive transition theories.
 But one of the greatest dilemmas of our time, confronted by the progressive social forces, can be formulated in this way: